alephbeis/indesign-scrips/Docs/ScriptUsage/Cleanup/CharacterCleanup.md

 3. Configure your cleanup options in the dialog:
    - Select specific cleanup actions or use "All" for comprehensive cleanup
    - Choose the scope (All Documents, Document, Story, Page, or Selection)
-4. Review the confirmation dialog showing selected actions
-5. Click "Yes" to execute the cleanup operations
+4. Click "Run" to execute the cleanup operations

 ## Features

 - **Multi-Select Interface**: Choose specific cleanup actions or select all for comprehensive processing
 - **Hebrew Text Expertise**: Specialized for Hebrew character normalization and text structure
 - **Flexible Scope Control**: Apply operations to documents, stories, pages, or selections
-- **Confirmation Workflow**: Review selected actions before execution with detailed confirmation
+- **Layout Guide Cleanup**: Remove non-master page and spread guides while preserving master guides
 - **Performance Optimized**: Efficient GREP processing with proper preference management
 - **Comprehensive Reporting**: Detailed feedback on applied changes and completion status